18 Ways to Help You Travel Like A Pro After Covid-19

 1. Get Organized

 How many days will you be traveling and what do you plan to wear and do each day?
 Include swimsuits, exercise gear, a dressy evening look and your intimate under apparel.
-If you begin with a comprehensive look at your trip you can begin to cut back and
+If you begin with a comprehensive look at your trip you can begin to cut back and simplify the packing.
+Start here and I promise that nothing will get left behind or forgotten.

 2. Maximize Clothing Choices